RBS to take knife to investment bank, jobs

 RBS is separately expected to announce it is cutting more jobs at its troubled Irish business Ulster Bank to save costs, a person familiar with the matter said.
 That could also come on Thursday.

-Lazard is conducting the sale of the equities units, and Bank of China (601988.SS), Japan's Mizuho Financial (8411.T) and Britain's Oriel Securities are among those casting an eye on them.
+Lazard is conducting the sale of the equities units, and Bank of China, Japan's Mizuho Financial and Britain's Oriel Securities are among those casting an eye on them.

 RBS is expected to trim GBM elsewhere, but remain in its areas of strength such as bond trading, foreign exchange, debt capital markets and cash management.